RFSchade/Data_analyst_assignment/README.md

 ## How to use
-The modules listed in requirements.txt should be installed before the python script is run.
+The modules listed in requirements.txt __(doesn't exist yet)__ should be installed before the python script is run.
 The code is written for Python 3.11.1.

 __data_extraction.py__
-TTo play the game, run Master-script.py from the repository folder.
-The script has 3 arguments:
+To extract data, run Master-script.py from the repository folder.

--dv or --dev_cheat: When the argument is called the code secret code will appear underneath the score display -c or --colour: The colours used in the game to make codes.
-Colours should be typed in separated by a space.
-Keep an eye on how you spell the colours - the way you type them in will be used as a reference for how the player is scored.
-You can pick as many or as few colours as you want!
--t or --max_turns: How many turns a player has to guess the code -h or --help: Shows information on how to use the various arguments (the same as wht is written here) Example of code running the script from the terminal:
+Example of code running the script from the terminal:

 ```
 python src/Master_script.py -dv -t nr_turns -c colour_1 colour_2 colour_3
 ```
 __plots_and_code.Rmd__
 Should be run within R studio.
-Uncomment line if pacman is not installed.
+If `pacman` is not installed, you may need to instal it first.